Relocation Expenses Policy & Procedure

 - Under the terms of The Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002, the same eligibility rules will apply regardless of whether the appointment is full-or part-time.

 - Removal of furniture and household effects, including insurance and storage.
-Three quotations must be submitted to the relevant HR Manager by the recipient in support of a claim for removal costs, the lowest being reimbursed.
-If the appointee has a strong preference for another relocation company, the School will pay an amount up to the lowest quotation for removal expenses, but up to a maximum allowance limit of £8,000, whatever is the lesser amount.
+Three quotations must be submitted to the Recruitment team by the recipient in support of a claim for removal costs, the lowest being reimbursed.
+If the appointee has a strong preference for another relocation company, the School will pay an amount up to the lowest quotation for removal expenses, but up to a maximum allowance limit of £5,000, whatever is the lesser amount.
 The removal contract is for the appointee to enter, not the School.
 Any broker acts for the appointee, even though the School contribution may be paid directly to the broker before delivery if the appointee so requests.

-- Where the newly appointed employee is a home owner who sells and purchases a new home as a consequence of appointment to the School: solicitor fees, surveyor’s fees, estate agents fee’s, stamp duty, and any other appropriate expenditure approved by the relevant HR Manager.
+- Where the newly appointed employee is a home owner who sells and purchases a new home as a consequence of appointment to the School: solicitor fees, surveyor’s fees, estate agents fee’s, stamp duty, and any other appropriate expenditure approved by the Recruitment Manager.

-5.2 Reimbursement will be made on submission of receipted payments to the HR Directorate.
+5.2 Reimbursement will be made on submission of receipted payments on Agresso.
 Any expenditure claimed must be essential to the employee’s relocation.
-The HR Payroll & Pensions Team will be responsible for the payment of any relocation expenses.
+The Finance team will be responsible for the payment of any relocation expenses.

-5.3 Please note employees who have applied for season ticket and computer allowances in addition to the relocation expenses allowance will be liable for any of the extra tax payable on benefits above HMRC limits.
-Any newly appointed employee in this category should seek advice from the School’s Payroll and Pensions Manager.
+5.3 Please note that employees who have applied for season ticket and computer allowances in addition to the relocation expenses allowance will be liable for any of the extra tax payable on benefits above HMRC limits.

 6.1 Relocation expenses allowance will only be payable to eligible employees who are required to move to travel to work within reasonable daily travelling distance (defined above) to SOAS.
-The relocation expenses allowance will only be paid to employees within 12 months of commencing employment with the School and claims must be made on the Relocation Expenses Claim Form to the HR Directorate submitted within this time period.
+The relocation expenses allowance will only be paid to employees within 12 months of commencing employment with the School and claims must be made via Agresso expenses.

-6.2 Relocation expenses will only be paid on receipt or in the case of removals, after estimates have been approved by the appropriate HR Manager within the HR Directorate direct to the broker.
+6.2 Relocation expenses will only be paid on receipt or in the case of removals, after estimates have been approved by the Recruitment Manager.

-7.1 In the event of the employee’s voluntary termination of their contract of employment by resignation or non-renewal of a fixed-term contract of three years or more and they have received payment of relocation expenses, the employee will be required to repay the relocation expenses they received at the commencement of their employment with the School in accordance with the re-payment scale below:
+7.1 In the event of the employee’s voluntary termination of their contract of employment by resignation and they have received payment of relocation expenses, the employee will be required to repay the relocation expenses they received at the commencement of their employment with the School in accordance with the re-payment scale below:

 7.2 The departing employee will consent to have any monies due under the scheme deducted from their remaining salary payments payable during their notice period, as set out at section 7.1 above.